sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 With an advantage, flip over your top card as usual, and then flip over the next card on the top of the Deckahedron.
-Compare the results (the number of ✗s or ✔s) and resolve the flip with the card that has the **best** result.
+Compare the results (the number of ✗s or ✔s) and *resolve the flip* with the card that has the **best** result.

-If it's a tie, you may choose whichever card to be the card that resolves the flip.
+If it's a tie, you may choose whichever card to be the card that *resolves the flip*.

 All cards that got flipped face-up go in your *discard pile*.